Bryan Adams: 2020s

 On November 13, 2020, Adams was featured on "Stop Crying Your Heart Out" as part of the BBC Radio 2's Allstars' Children in Need charity single.
 The single debuted at number seven on the Official UK Singles Chart and number one on both the Official UK Singles Sales Chart and the Official UK Singles Download Chart.
-On December 7, 2020, Adams announced a series of UK concerts following the long hiatus of the "Shine a Light Tour" caused by the COVID-19 pandemic and the cancellation of a sold out 17-date tour with Bon Jovi in US arenas.
+On December 7, 2020, Adams announced a series of UK concerts following the long hiatus of the "Shine a Light Tour" caused by the COVID-19 pandemic and the cancellation of a sold out 17-date tour with Bon Jovi in U.S. arenas.

 In July 2021, Adams signed a deal with Bertelsmann Music Group (BMG) to release his next album.
 On October 11, 2021, Adams released the title track of his 15th studio album, So Happy It Hurts.
 The album was released in March 2022.
 Adams also announced dates for a worldwide tour starting in February 2022.
 The single So Happy It Hurts from this album was nominated in the Best Rock Performance category of the 2023 Grammy Awards.
 Shows in late 2021 were cancelled due to the COVID-19 pandemic.

 In 2022, via YouTube, Adams released new versions of the 16 songs of Pretty Woman: The Musical sung by Adams himself.
 The songs were co-written by Adams and Jim Vallance for the musical in October 2018.
 On April 1, 2022, Adams released Classic, an album of reworked and reimagined hits.
 This was followed on July 29, 2022, with Classic Pt II.

 In December 2023, Adams split with his manager of 44 years, Bruce Allen, instead choosing to self-manage his career.

 In August 2024, Adams launched his own record label, called Bad Records and released a double A-side single "War Machine"/"Rock and Roll Hell".
 In November 2024, Canadian media conglomerate Bell Media announced several partnerships with Adams, including an internet radio channel, a syndicated radio show that will premiere in January 2025, as well as a CTV concert special featuring a performance of the Reckless album (marking its 40th anniversary) from a three-night residency at the Royal Albert Hall in May 2024.

+Following the release of the Roll with the Punches album in August 2025, Adams launched the "Roll with the Punches" tour in the fall with performances throughout North America.
+The tour continued into 2026.